heptarch/heptarch.github.io/projects.md

 We might conclude pessimistically that Bell's mandate, and the freedom and money that came with it, are unrepeatable.
-But I'm not sure I buy it
+But I'm not sure I buy it.
+Or rather: I'm not sure anyone else wants to.
+Big Tech doesn't like the ROI on Nobel Prizes, and for that matter, neither does Small Tech, which relies on venture capital

 <label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>